ARonneburg/code-contrast/README.md

 ## Features
 * Plugins for [JetBrains](https://plugins.jetbrains.com/plugin/20647-refact-ai) products and
   [VSCode IDE](https://marketplace.visualstudio.com/items?itemName=smallcloud.codify)
 * Multilingual [models](https://huggingface.co/smallcloudai) under the hood we trained ourselves!
-20+ languages support: Python, Java, C++, PHP, Javascript, Go and others
+* 20+ languages support: Python, Java, C++, PHP, Javascript, Go and others
 * This server allows you to run these models on your hardware, your code doesn't go outside your control
 * Use the the 3b version if you have 12 GB of GPU memory for best results
 * Real-time code completion
-* AI Toolbox with functions like Explain Code, Fix Bugs, Make Code Shorter, Add Type Hints -- more local functions are coming as we improve the model
 * Privacy settings for projects or even single files

 Join our [Discord server](https://www.smallcloud.ai/discord) and follow our